nonomal/teleport/rfd/0127-encrypted-session-recordings.md

   private key, and save it for future sharing.
 - Import the generated asymmetric key back into KMS.
 This requires reencrypting in software and exposes the private key to the Teleport process.
-- Decrypti file keys for replay within KMS using the imported asymmetric key.
+- Decrypt file keys for replay within KMS using the imported asymmetric key.
 - New auth server enters cluster and detects an inaccessible key.
 - New auth server adds an "unfulfilled" key to the active keys list along with a public import key.